InsideOut Institute Logo

 • Siblings play an important role in supporting the person with an eating disorder.
 However, siblings will also need time to focus on their own interests and developmental needs.

-to give them support and parent them.
+• Spend one-on-one time with siblings and reassure them that you are still available to give them support and parent them.
 Resentment can build up if siblings feel ignored or isolated.

-time when it can appear that all attention is on the child with the eating disorder.
+• Reinforcing general household rules can demonstrate equality for all children at a time when it can appear that all attention is on the child with the eating disorder.

 Help your child separate themselves from the illness

-• In addition to supporting your child to adhere to their treatment plan, help your
+• In addition to supporting your child to adhere to their treatment plan, help your child to build their self-esteem and separate themselves from the illness.

 Seek support for yourself

-• Get support from your social network and seek professional help if needed.
+• Get support from your social network and seek professional help, if needed.
 Caring for someone with an eating disorder can be extremely stressful.
 Looking after yourself will help you to be more effective in your role as a parent and support person.

-• Clinicians experienced in working with individuals with eating disorders and their families will be able to support you on this journey.
+• Clinicians experienced in working with individuals with eating disorders and their families will also be able to support you on this journey.